flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview.md

         Cred[Load Credentials]
         Exec[Execute Task]
         Report[Report Progress]
-        Clean[Cleanup Resources]
         Term[Terminate Container]
     end

     Init --> Cred
     Cred --> Exec
     Exec --> Report
-    Report --> Clean
-    Clean --> Term
+    Report --> Term
 ```

 Worker Initialization Phase: Each worker begins with a clean container initialization.
 The system creates a new container from a base image, ensuring no residual state or resources from previous executions.
 This phase establishes the security boundaries and resource limits for the worker.

 Credential Management Phase: After initialization, the worker receives just-in-time credentials required for its assigned task.
-These credentials are loaded directly into memory and are never written to disk.
-The credential access is logged and monitored for security purposes.
+These credentials are loaded and depending on the task context, could be persisted in the temporay file system during the life of the task

 Execution Phase: During task execution, the worker operates within strict resource and network boundaries.
-It maintains communication with the task service for progress reporting and status updates through an internal message bus.
+It maintains communication with the task service for progress reporting and status updates through Supabase.
 The worker can access only the specific resources and services required for its assigned task.

-Cleanup Phase: Upon task completion or termination, the worker enters a comprehensive cleanup phase.
-This phase ensures all credentials are cleared from memory, temporary files are removed, and resources are properly released.
-The cleanup process executes regardless of whether the task completed successfully or encountered an error.
+Cleanup Phase: Upon task completion or termination,the worker is shutdown and the docker container is deleted along wit hte file system

 ### State Management Architecture